3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/SOVOL_SV08_MAX_SETUP/Sovol_Chamber_Heater.md

 Slide the 50-70mm length of 2-3mm good quality heat shrink tube over the thermistor wires making sure to leave the glass bead exposed!
 Use gentle heat to shrink the tubing.
 Note, using a naked flame to do this could very well damage your thermistor!!
 Now take the Kapton tape & wrap a tight spiral from just behind the glass bead all the way back down the heat shrink tubing so everything is protected.

-lay the thermistor out so it sits over the middle of the heater & NOT at edges & NOT over a solid plate.
+Lay the thermistor out so it sits over the middle of the heater & NOT at edges & NOT over a solid plate.
 It needs to be over the fins so airflow from the fan can heat it.

 Take a 50mm length of Kapton tape & secure the thermistor wire to the small plastic tab that sticks out over the silver heater element.